 From the farmers who grow Better Cotton to the companies that source it, the Better Cotton Chain of Custody (CoC) is the documentation and evidence of Better Cotton as it moves through the supply chain.
 It ensures that the volume of Better Cotton claimed by Better Cotton Retailer and Brand Members does not exceed the volume of Better Cotton produced by licensed Better Cotton Farmers in any given time period.

 In its Chain of custody models and definitions guide, ISEAL defines a chain of custody as:

 The custodial sequence that occurs as ownership or control of the material supply is transferred from one custodian to another in the supply chain.

-The Better Cotton CoC Guidelines incorporate two different chain of custody models: product segregation between the farm and gin and mass balance beyond the gin.
+The current Better Cotton CoC Guidelines incorporate two different chain of custody models: product segregation between the farm and gin and mass balance beyond the gin.

 Product Segregation Model

 Between the farm and the gin, the Better Cotton Standard System requires a product segregation chain of custody model.
 This means that farmers and ginners need to store, transport and process Better Cotton (seed cotton and lint cotton bales) separately from any conventional cotton.

 This ensures that all Better Cotton bales produced by participating gins are 100% Better Cotton and can be traced back to licensed Better Cotton Farmers.

 After the cotton leaves the gin, we use a mass balance chain of custody model.
 Mass balance is a volume-tracking system that allows Better Cotton to be substituted or mixed with conventional cotton by traders or spinners along the supply chain while ensuring that the amount of Better Cotton sold never exceeds the amount of Better Cotton purchased.